zakcali/puppetwos/README.md

 # Final thoughts
 Small script in the proof folder is a proof of concept.

-# Electron file
+# Electron build
-Nodejs program, using Electron is a standalone program
+Nodejs program, uses Electron, and packaged as a standalone program.
+Loads "advanced search query texts" from author-list.csv and department-list.csv files, creates lists for departments and academcians.
+When selected, a Chrome browser windows opens bu puppeteer, and displays the results from Web of Science.
+You must have access to the Web of Science site.